markusfleck/PARENT_GPU/README.md

   want to start troubleshooting (or maybe fine tuning).
 Note that the Makefile supports compiling for a CUDA capability higher than
   6.1 by issuing ```make CUDA_ARCH={cuda_capability_without_dot}```.

+  Note that the shipped Makefile features a debug target, which you want to use via

+    make debug

+  if you want to set breakpoints while debugging the code.

 ## 1.1) Docker

   For building Docker images, a Dockerfile has been provided.
 Building and running the Docker image works in the following manner.
-  Note that you might need root privileges on the host machine for the following commands to be able to talk to the Docker daemon.
+  Note that NVIDIA docker needs to be installed.
+Also note that you might need root privileges on the host machine for the following commands to be able to talk to the Docker daemon.
 Build the image via

     docker build -t parent_gpu .